rishighan/rishighan-angular/README.md

 + Selects the environment you specify in the `shippable.yaml` configuration
 + Deploys this app to Elastic Beanstalk

+_Caveat_

+Because Amazon EB does not support multiple `Dockerrun.aws.json` files to suit different use-cases, there is a side-effect:

+1. The EB configuration currently deploys the app as a composition of the `node.js` image and the `mongo` image.
+2. The `mongo-seed` Dockerfile seeds data into the Mongo instance everytime this app is deployed, _overwriting_ data.
+3. As a result, it is necessary to first do a `mongodump` from the EB instance, then a `mongorestore` locally to sync, and then build the `mongo-seed` image and push it.

+This is not ideal and currently is a TODO item.

 ### Analytics

 This project is basically a blog with a homegrown CMS that integrates with Google Analytics API to fetch pageviews.